Plan and Current Efforts

 DIGITAL INCLUSION ROADMAP DEVELOPMENT (STRATEGIC PLAN)

 The City of Long Beach is in the process of co-creating a Digital Inclusion Roadmap (strategic plan) with community members and local stakeholders.
 This Roadmap will be a blueprint for ensuring that everyone in Long Beach has equitable access and use of digital literacy training, the Internet, technology devices and other digital inclusion resources.
 The foundation of the Roadmap will include a vision, goals, objectives, performance indicators and strategies for advancing digital inclusion through a collective impact approach and equity lens in the following focus areas (e.g. capacity, connectivity, technology).
 Once the Roadmap has been developed, City staff will work closely with the community and local stakeholders to develop action plans for implementation.
+The Roadmap is scheduled to be developed by December 2020.

 Stakeholder Engagement Process